 Good: Comes with Kia's seven-year warranty as standard.
-Steers, grips, rides and handles very well indeed on standard 195/65 R15 Hankook Kinergy Eco tyres.
+Rides and handles very well on standard Hankook Kinergy Eco tyres.

 Bad: Far better on 15-inch wheels than on 17-inch wheels.
 Diesel is a bit too long geared.

-Good: Great looking estate car that really does deserve 5 stars for its winning combination of good looks, excellent ride quality, decent handling and useful economy.
+Good: Great looking estate car that really does deserve five stars for its winning combination of good looks, excellent ride quality and useful economy.

-Bad: No collision mitigation system like the latest Fords, Vauxhalls, Volvos and Hondas.
+Bad: No collision mitigation system like latest Ford, Vauxhall, Volvo or Honda systems.

 Good: Handsome saloon.
 Diesel only with 1.7-litre CRDi that emits just 128g/km meaning low BIK tax.
 Priced from less than £20k.
 Seven-year warranty as standard.

 Bad: Only one engine and not in lowest tax bracket.
-Satnav does not take 7 digit UK postcodes.
+Pre 2014 satnav does not take seven digit UK postcodes.
 From 2014 it does and works brilliantly.

 Bad: Noisy on the motorway.
 Three-door 'Halo' automatic is pricey.

 Good: Beautifully styled coupe version of the Kia Cee'd.
 Performance version in the pipeline with 204PS turbocharged 1.6-litre engine.

 Bad: Not cheap.

 Good: Much more stylish than previous Rio.
 Upmarket interior.
 1.1-litre chain cam diesel emits just 85g/km of CO2.
 Three-door from £9,995.

 Good: Strong diesels including impressive new 2.2-litre engine, comes with seven seats, new six-speed automatic available, much more premium feel than previous Sorento, great value for money.